 In this last scene, the audience can see that he’s accomplished it for now.

-Not only Syd Field is able to advise you on storytelling also Robert McKee, who has written one of the well-known books on screenwriting can help you in this matter.
+Not only Syd Field is able to advise you on storytelling but also Robert McKee, who has written one of renown book on screenwriting called “Story“.

 This is a common mistake made by beginners when writing.

 They describe feeling from the inside and don’t actually show how it’d look like for the audience or the readers.

 So, always think about this, when you tell a story.

 If you’d written “Tom is sad” in a script, how do you think it’d be translated into images?

 Does Tom bang his head against the wall when he’s sad?
 Does he stare into the abyss?
 Does he kill people?
 Does he drink 10 glasses of whiskey?

 The more vivid you are with your descriptions, the more spirited it’ll feel for the audience and the professionals who will read the script even before.

 If you start developing your story without having developed your protagonists, antagonists, and story before, you’ll have trouble finding a logical thread through your story.

 Every time your characters will encounter a conflict, you won’t know how to make them react, because you won’t know what they stand for.